MolSSI-Education/python-package-best-practices/setup.md

 [Python][python] is a popular language for scientific computing, and great for general-purpose programming as well.
 We recommend using Python with the conda package manager.
 You can obtain Python and conda by either installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (minimal installer) or [Anaconda](https://www.anaconda.com/products/individual).
 Anaconda comes bundled with many more python packages than miniconda.
-If you are unsure of which you would like, install [Anaconda].
+Anaconda is more user-friendly.
+If you are uncomfortable navigating the terminal, or are unsure of which you need, install Anaconda.

 The installer for Anaconda can be found on [this page](https://www.anaconda.com/products/individual).
 Choose the appropriate version for your Operating System.